Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 How much notice do I have to give the union before I make a change to my contract?

-The law requires employers to give the union “adequate” notice of a proposed change to the collective bargaining agreement, and an opportunity to bargain about that proposed change.
+The law requires employers to give the union “adequate” notice of a proposed change to the collective bargaining agreement, so as to engage in meaningful bargaining over that change on request.
 There is no hard and fast rule as to how much notice is adequate.
 But where an employer can show a need for a prompt change and time is of the essence, a notice period as short as a couple of days might be considered adequate under the circumstances.

 Due to damage caused by the hurricane, my company must go out of business.
 Do I have to notify the union before I do this?